 The Academy of Health Professions (AHP) uses project and problem-based learning, clinical and internship experiences, and classroom and lab instruction to prepare the next generation of health professionals for the workforce and for further study at the postsecondary level.
 Students are introduced to healthcare knowledge and skills through two foundation courses: Foundations of Medicine and Health Science and Structure and Functions of the Human Body.
 Within the AHP there are opportunities for students to apply what they are learning to real-life healthcare situations in the Medical Specialty course.
 Students pursuing this option will also participate in a supervised Clinical Experience course and will earn state and/or nationally recognized certifications.
 AHP students will also have the opportunity to design and participate in an Allied Health Internship Course.
-Students enrolled in this program are able to acquire (4) separate program certifications as a result of program completion: CAN, GNA, CCMA, and Pham Tech.
+Students enrolled in this program are able to acquire (2) separate program certifications as a result of program completion: CNA & GNA, with an optional elective course preparing students for certification as a CCMA, and Pharm Tech.